-Snapt Aria provides a default ruleset which can be used as is and does not need any modifications to function correctly.
+Snapt Aria provides a default ruleset that can be used as-is and does not need any modifications to function correctly.

 We advise against changing any settings unless you are an advanced user as changes can compromise the security of your system and allow exploits.
 That said though, we have tried to make it as simple as possible to get you started with using the web application firewall module.

 You can improve the security of your system and prevent users from attacking common security exploits by following the steps set out below.

 Here are some terms you need to understand before getting started.